Most Recent Videos

 The result of these sessions is Strangers.
 An eight song album that has been described as both sonically rich and emotionally driven.

-The new album will be released via Sparks Music/Universal Music in Canada, and internationally through Ingrooves in the spring of 2016.
+The new album will be released via Sparks Music/Universal Music in Canada, and internationally through Ingrooves in the summer of 2016.